Up to one-month battery life

-Depending on what you’re looking for in a connected watch, the Watch GT will either feel gimped compared to a fully-featured smartwatch like the Samsung Gear S3 Frontier, or be the perfect compromise between features and battery life.
+Depending on what you’re looking for in a connected watch, the Watch GT will either feel gimped compared to a fully-featured smartwatch like the Samsung Galaxy Watch, or be the perfect compromise between features and battery life.
 This Huawei Watch GT review will explain what to expect – and what not to – from what could perhaps be best described as a fitness tracker in smartwatch clothing.

 Huawei Watch GT review: Design and display

 There’s nothing particularly remarkable about the look of the Huawei Watch GT and that was by design; it’s just a standard looking watch, meaning it’s stainless steel, a bit chunky and not for the slim-wristed.

 It’s roughly the same size as the Samsung Galaxy Watch, just a little bit thinner at 10.6mm (vs 12.9mm) and noticeably lighter at 46 grams (vs 63 grams).
 Like the Galaxy Watch, the Watch GT has a 46mm watch face.

 There's nothing particularly remarkable about the look of the Huawei Watch GT and that was by design.

 The watch face is surrounded by a ceramic bezel that has a diver’s watch look but does not rotate.
 The 316L stainless steel body features two buttons on the right hand side, the functions of which we’ll cover further below.
 As with most Huawei products, the industrial design and build quality is up there with the best.